 This Bacon Cheddar Biscuits are perfectly flaky, fluffy and filled with cheesy, buttery, and bacon flavor.
-Different from these Cheddar Bay Biscuits, they will become your favorite quick bread for breakfast and dinner alike.
+Different from these 7 Up Biscuits and Cheddar Bay Biscuits, they will become your favorite quick bread for breakfast and dinner alike.
 Serve these biscuits with Salmon Croquettes, Grits and Hash Browns for a down home Southern breakfast.

 Perfect Cheddar Biscuits with Bacon!

 My love affair with biscuits has been a long one.
 I would probably even consider it a marriage.
 We have been in this thang going steady for as long as I can remember.

 Watching my big mama make biscuits over and over again was one of my favorite past times growing up.
 She literally made them every single day and just recently stopped making them for my big daddy’s breakfast at the age of 91.
 I can’t imagine making biscuits every single day for that many years but she did it without complaint and with every ounce of love she had.